SujalTripathi/day7-deja-vu/README.md

 2. Run: `python -m http.server 8000`
 3. Open browser to `http://localhost:8000`
 4. Click anywhere to unlock audio (browser requirement)
 5. Select difficulty and start playing!
+(Game launches in fullscreen)

 **Alternative:** Open `index.html` directly in a modern browser (Chrome, Firefox, Edge)

+**Note:** The game automatically enters fullscreen mode when you start playing.
+Use the ⛶ button in the top-right to exit fullscreen if needed.

 ### 🎥 Gameplay Highlights
 - **Dramatic Story Interludes:** Story text appears between days